joevt/WhateverGreen/Manual/FAQ.IntelHD.en.md

 ![hdmi20](./Img/hdmi20.png)

-`-igfxmpc` is the preferred approach to bypass the 450 MHz pixel clock limit, as `-cdfon` depends on the userspace patcher (not implemented for macOS 11+).
+`-igfxmpc` is the preferred approach to bypass the 450 MHz pixel clock limit, as `-cdfon` depends on the userspace patcher.

 ## Disabling a discrete graphics card